HESleagacy/HESleagacy/README.md

 - 👋 Hi, I’m Sarva Dubey
-- 📫 How to reach me...    sarvadubey@gmail.com
+- 📫 How to reach me...
+I will reach you
 - 😄 Pronouns: He
 - ⚡ Fun fact: I have a reason